lydiaYchen/PerfEvaluation-IN4215/README.md

 Course topics include
 - Overview on quantitative methods and basics mathematics tools. (week 1)
-- Queueing methods for modeling computing systems (week 2 and 3)
+- Queueing methods for modeling computing systems (week 1 and 2)
-- Scheduling and load balancing  (week 4 )
+- Scheduling and load balancing  (week 3 )
-- Machine learning methods for modeling computing systems (week 5 )
+- Machine learning methods for modeling computing systems (week 4 )
-- Design of experiments and simulation (week )
+- Design of experiments and simulation (week 5)

-- System secdurity and scability analysis (week)
+- System secdurity and scability analysis (week 6)
 - Optimization and resource managment (week 7)

 ## Textbooks

+- Performance Modeling and Design of Computer Systems: Queuing Theory in Action by Mor.
+Harchol-Balter
+- The Art of Computer Systems Performance Analysis: Techniques for Experimental Design, Measurement, Simulation, and Modeling by Raj Jian
+- The Elements of Statistical Learning: Data Mining, Inference, and Prediction, Springer Series in Statistics.

 ## Course team

 This distribution also fits the lecturer team of this course: [Associate Prof. Lydia Y Chen](https://lydiaychen.com//) teaches the core IR lecture.
 The course team is composed of a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:

--  (PhD student)
+-  Taraneh (PhD student)
--  (PhD student)
+-  Masoud (PhD student)

 Lydia is the responsible instructors of this course and can jointly be reached at **y.chen-10@tudelft.nl**.

-The whole course team can also be found on a dedicated [Slack channel](https://join.slack.com/t/in43252019/signup) - join it to get quick feedback on questions/issues.
-You have to use your `@student.tudelft.nl` email address to join!
+[//]: # (The whole course team ` email address to join!)

 ## ECs